docker/extensions-sdk/docs/tutorials/ui-minimal-extension.md

     └── index.html
 ```

-1. Contains the labels, files, dependencies, metadata, and everything required for the extension to run in Docker Desktop.
+1. Contains everything required to build the extension and run it in Docker Desktop.
 2. A file that provides information about the extension such as the name, description, and version, among others.
 3. The source folder that contains all your HTML, CSS and JS files.
 These can also be static assets like logos or the `robots.txt` file.